wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.1 - Infrastructure As Code/Demo 2.1.md

  ![](<media/browse_rg_azure_portal.png>)

-> The JSON template can be put inside source control & version of it can be track to follow the evolution of your project.
+> The JSON template can be put inside source control & a version of it can be tracked to follow the evolution of your project.
 This is why this kind of approach is called
 > *Infrastruture As Code*

 ## Teardown